-Practicum Phase: Practicum (Initial 100 hours with practicum host)
+Practicum Phase: Practicum (Initial 100 hours with practicum host) Due Date: Prior to poster presentation date Weight: Pass/In Progress

 Description: This practicum experience supervised by a practicum host requires the initial 100 hours of the practicum in criminal justice or social justice host organizations.
 Please provide the Director with the Student Performance Evaluation form and Practicum Hours form completed by the student, practicum host and prepared for final signature by the Director or Designate.